caltechlibrary/cait/CAITJS-README.md

 + http.Get() which performs a HTTP GET request
 + http.Post() which performs a HTTP POST request

-These are the same JavaScript functions available in _xlsximporter_.
+These are the similar JavaScript functions available in _xlsximporter_.

 ## Examples

-In the examples directory under the caitjs subdirect you'll find a number of scripts demonstrating the usage of the API features.
+In the [examples directory](./examples/caitjs) under the caitjs sub-direct you'll find a number of scripts demonstrating the usage of the API features.
+These should be treated as proofs of concepts and exploratory as they were developed primarily in response to figuring out how _caitjs_ should work.